For example, suppose the output window contained the following text:

 string

-to the server, adding a
+string to the server, adding a

-, as if it was a
+trailing newline to string, as if it was a

 command typed into the client's input window. string